CaptJaybles/SynologyLLM/README.md

 # SynologyLLM V2
-using Local AI with Synology AI and Synology Chat
+Local AI to use with for Synology AI and Synology Chat

 Only tested on Windows 11 with python 3.11, builds on llama-ccp-python